Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with Combined Non-reciprocal Stiffness and Damping

-The consequence of this wave mixing is evident in the frequency spectra of the signal at site $n=80$, shown in Figs.~\ref{fig:FIG12}(g) and \ref{fig:FIG12}(h).
-Recall that the forward and backward waves have different dominant frequencies.
-For $\beta=+0.2$, the effective mixing of the strong reflected wave with the forward wave results in a spectrum where two distinct frequency peaks, $\omega \approx 25.86$ (forward wave) and $\omega \approx 23.00$ (reflected wave) are prominent and significantly amplified.
-In contrast, for $\beta=-0.2$, the spectrum is dominated by the forward wave ($\omega \approx 22.89$) and reflected wave ($\omega \approx 25.63$), but the weak reflection has a smaller impact.
 The value of $\beta$ along with the boundary thus acts as a switch, controlling which frequencies are mixed and their relative dominance.
 Therefore, these results demonstrate that boundaries in nonreciprocal lattices can be seen as functional elements that enable complex wave-shaping phenomena in addition to wave amplification.